Dr. Anne-Louise Haagh

 Haagh, L. “European Development Ethics – Past and Present”, in Handbook of Development Ethics, Dryjyk, J. and Keleher, L. (eds.), Routledge, 2018.

-Haagh, L. “The Anatomy of a Global Debate”, International Handbook of Basic Income, Malcolm Torry (Ed.), London: Routledge, fortcoming, 2019.
+Haagh, L. “The Philosophy and Economics of Basic Income Revisited”, International Handbook of Basic Income, Malcolm Torry (Ed.), London: Routledge, fortcoming, 2019.

 Articles in academic journals